tthorntone/AdNauseam-Wiki/FAQ.md

 It all depends of the filter lists you use, and whether you use dynamic filtering in uBlock.
 I run benchmarks regarding blocking efficiency; these may help you decide whether you should keep another blocker to complement uBlock, or whether you should drop it and configure uBlock to block more: [uBlock and others: Blocking ads, trackers, malwares](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).
 The [resulting diffs](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares#data-diffs) are particularly useful in making a decision.

-#### Fails to block Google Search ads

-If you have EasyList enabled, uBlock will block ads in Google Search results.

-If you feed uBlock with an invalid cosmetic filter in the _"My filters"_ pane in the dashboard, this will break cosmetic filtering, and a symptom of this is that ads will not be blocked in Google Search results.

 #### Is the Firefox version considered stable?

 Yes.